We highlighted the efforts of eight municipalities enacting climate policies across the US. Click the map below to read more about each municipality.

-No other municipality exemplifies how big of an impact even the very smallest of towns can have when they are dedicated to making a difference better than the town of Moiser, Oregon.
+No other municipality exemplifies how big of an impact even the very smallest of towns can have when they are dedicated to making a difference better than the town of Mosier, Oregon.

 In 2016, the town (with a population of 458) faced catastrophe when a Union Pacific train transporting Bakken crude oil derailed, leaving the entire town in the blast zone.
 The damage was costly to the small town — elementary school children and residents were forced to evacuate, groundwater was contaminated, and the city lost water and sewer for several days.
 It was months before the sewage treatment plant, which miraculously caught 25,000 gallons of the crude, was back in service.

-At the same time Moiser underwent this disaster, a proposal to construct the largest terminal for Bakken crude oil in U.S. history in Vancouver, Washington was on the table.
-The town of Moiser was not going to let that happen.
+At the same time Mosier underwent this disaster, a proposal to construct the largest terminal for Bakken crude oil in U.S. history in Vancouver, Washington was on the table.
+The town of Mosier was not going to let that happen.

-Collaborating with other cities and municipalities has given the small town a big voice, and has allowed Moiser to impact policy at all levels.
+Collaborating with other cities and municipalities has given the small town a big voice, and has allowed Mosier to impact policy at all levels.

 The town also has its own initiatives to combat climate change, including a ban on plastics, styrofoam, and straws, an agreement to change street lights to more energy efficient bulbs as they expire, and a plan to build a new, net-zero community hall and fire station.
 The city council is also working on language to declare a climate emergency in the town.